SMZR 32x125 / N52 - magnetic roller

 Magnets should not be treated as toys.
 Therefore, it is not recommended for youngest children to have access to them.

-Neodymium magnets are highly delicate, they easily break as well as can become damaged.
+Neodymium magnets are extremely fragile, they easily break as well as can crumble.

-Magnets made of neodymium are extremely delicate, and by joining them in an uncontrolled manner, they will break.
-Magnets made of neodymium are made of metal and coated with a shiny nickel, but they are not as durable as steel.
-In the event of a collision between two magnets, there may be a scattering of fragments in different directions.
-Protecting your eyes is crucial in such a situation.
+Neodymium magnets are extremely fragile, and by joining them in an uncontrolled manner, they will crumble.
+Neodymium magnetic are made of metal and coated with a shiny nickel, but they are not as durable as steel.
+At the moment of connection between the magnets, small metal fragments can be dispersed in different directions.